 Paradoxically, this not what Sheila Kennedy apparently wants.
 On many occasions she has publicly stated that she wants the Catholic Church to accept that she and her former husband really were married validly but later divorced, and that her ex-husband should be permitted by the Church to remarry, in a “non-sacramental marriage,” without a finding that his first marriage to her was null.

 Her repeated assertions that the Catholic Church can do this if it so chooses are erroneous.
 Overlooked in this argument is the fact that marriage was raised to the dignity of a sacrament by Christ Himself (c.
 1055.1).
-The notion that somehow the Church can suddenly assert that it is possible for Catholics to marry validly, but non-sacramentally, is theologically impossible.
+The notion that somehow the Church can suddenly assert that it is possible for Catholics to marry a second time validly, but non-sacramentally, is theologically impossible.
 As we saw in “Can Non-Catholics Receive the Catholic Sacrament of Matrimony?” the Church’s teaches that a marriage involving two baptized persons is by definition a sacramental marriage, regardless of whether both spouses realize this or not.
 If Sheila Kennedy truly understood Catholic teaching about marriage, she would be able to see the absurdity of her proposal.
 Without presuming to speak for the Church’s hierarchy, it is safe to say that it will never be embraced by the Catholic Church.

 Without a doubt, there are many people who feel wounded by the Church’s annulment of their marriages, which they honestly believed to be valid.
 But denying fundamental Catholic teaching about the sacramentality of Christian marriage is not the answer.
 While we may respect Sheila Kennedy’s anguish about the annulment process, the Catholic Church cannot embrace her proposal and change its definition of marriage.
 For we believe that marriage has been established and defined by God Himself.